 Many pet owners use Vaseline to treat dry and cracked paws.
 It can work as a barrier ointment for their pet’s feet during cold and snowy weather.
 If your pet has dry and cracked paws, contact your veterinarian for advice.
-Your canine comapanion may require veterinary treatment to soothe dry and cracked paws.
+Your canine companion may require veterinary treatment to soothe dry and cracked paws.

 may also be an underlying condition causing this problem that needs to be investigated.
-It is best to use pet-specific products when trying to protect feet from the harmful effects of cold weather.
+It is best to use pet-specific products when trying to protect your feet from the harmful effects of cold weather.
 Ask your veterinarian for advice on suitable products to use on your dog.